William Stanhope, 11th Earl of Harrington: Personal life

-Lord Harrington married three times and had eight children.
+Lord Harrington married three times and had eight children, seventeen grandchildren and nine great-grandchildren.
 He married, firstly, Eileen Foley Grey, daughter of Sir John Foley Grey, 8th Baronet, and Jean Jessie May de Sales la Terrière, on 5 February 1942.
 He and Eileen Foley Grey were divorced in 1947.
-They had three children, six grandchildren and seven great-grandchildren:
+They had three children, six grandchildren and nine great-grandchildren: